muanderson/Handwritten-digit-recogniser/README.md

 ### 1. Base Model Training

 First, a CNN was trained on the standard MNIST dataset.
 To ensure the model was robust and to select the best possible version, a 5-fold cross-validation strategy was used.
 Each fold was logged as a separate run in **MLflow**.
-We tracked key parameters (learning rate, epochs, etc.) and metrics (accuracy, F1-score) to compare the folds.
+I tracked key parameters (learning rate, epochs, etc.) and metrics (accuracy, F1-score) to compare the folds.
 The model from the best-performing fold (`best_model_fold_2.pt`) was saved and selected as the base model for the next stage.

 ### 2. Fine-Tuning on Custom Data

 After training a general-purpose digit recogniser, a small dataset of 300 custom drawings (30 for each digit) was created.
 The best base model was then loaded, and its early convolutional layers were **frozen**.
 Only the final, fully-connected classification layers were retrained on this new dataset.
-This transfer learning approach allows the model to adapt to a specific user's handwriting style without needing a large dataset.
+This transfer learning approach was used to adapt the model to the characteristics of the inference module (e.g. drawing width).
 This fine-tuning process was also tracked as a separate experiment in MLflow.

 ---